arj27083/Getting-and-Cleaning-data_Assignment/Codebook.md

 all_dat_melted - melted data using and subject and activity field

-all_dat_dcast - dcasted data which is the cleaned one
+all_dat_dcast - dcasted data which is the cleaned and final one

 ##Functions: